Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the

 Salutations, dear friends, old and new!
-I looked at the calendar and realized we’re gearing up for another major sabbat—a favorite of our community!
-We were just about to talk about Samhain, so pour yourself a cup of pumpkin juice and pull up a chair.
+If you're reading this article, it's likely that time of year, and we’re gearing up for another major sabbat—a favorite of our community!
+Let's talk about Samhain.
+Pour yourself a cup of pumpkin juice and pull up a chair.

 You know, of the eight common sabbats on the Wiccan Wheel of the Year, Samhain is probably the most well-known.
 Even people who know barely anything about Paganism at all are aware that many of us have a holiday that corresponds to the American secular holiday, Halloween.
 Among Pagans (particularly Wiccans), you’ll find it among the most popular holidays of the year, and it's one of the most universally celebrated.

 It’s amazing that a sabbat so full of fun and festivities can also hold such a deep and poignant spiritual meaning, so let’s take an introductory look at Samhain.

-Samhain is seen as the last of the three harvest festivals (following Lughnasadh and Mabon) and it’s the time during which we recognize death as part of life.
+Samhain is seen as the last of the three harvest festivals (following Lughnasadh and Mabon), and it’s the time during which we recognize death as part of life.
 It’s something we all need to come to terms with and accept.
-Those of us (most of us) who believe in a spirit that lives on see death as merely a transition.
+Those of us (most of us) who believe in a spirit that lives on after we die see death as merely a transition.

 During Samhain, the ‘veil between the worlds’ is considered to be thin.
 We honor our ancestors and those who have gone before us.
 We pass on their names and stories as well.

 Being a theistic religion, Wiccans generally honor sun and agricultural deities that fit the dying-and-rising God archetypes.
 These are the Gods who offer themselves up to die, only to rise up again and bring back life anew.
 We honor their sacrifice, as well as Gods and Goddesses reigning over death, the dead, the harvest, and the dark half of the year.

-The lessons of Samhain are to remember, respect and learn from the past; to live in the moment and be grateful for life in the now; and to look forward to and be optimistic about the promise of the future.
+The lessons of Samhain are to remember, respect, and learn from the past; to live in the moment and be grateful for living in the now; and to look forward to and be optimistic about the promise of the future.